ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 Our simple language only has values of that are either of type ``IntType`` or ``BoolType``.
-When errors are reported they are one of the three possible errors indicated by the three constructors.
+When errors are reported they are one of the three possible errors indicated by the three constructors:

 1. When an identifier is not found in the environment, a ``UnboundName`` error is created.